A Walking Tour and History of Ipswich

 This elegant Cape Cod Colonial at 37 Summer Street was built in 1825.
 Like many capes from the Greek Revival era it features a balanced facade, centered door with entablature and corner pilasters, dental molding and elaborate cornice returns.

-The house at 31 Summer Street was built in 1870 but presents as a rare Georgian on a street full of First Period and Greek Revival homes.
-Typical of Georgian Colonial homes is a symmetrical shape, paneled front door with decorative crown, sidelights and flattened columns on either side, five windows across and paired chimneys.
+The house at 31 Summer Street was built in 1870 but bears more resemblance to a Federal era home with its symmetrical shape, paneled front door with decorative crown, sidelights and flattened columns and paired chimneys.
 The decorative brackets under the soffits and porch roof are Italianate.

 27 Summer Street, the Thomas Knowlton house was built in 1688 (First Period).
 The 2 story timber frame home has traditional English overhangs on the front and sides.
 Thomas Knowlton Sr. was a cordwainer and a master builder who emigrated from England.
 Although he was a deacon of the church, in 1659 Thomas Knowlton was among several men in Ipswich who were forced to pay a fine because their wives were dressed too fine for their “pecuniary ability.”
 It was ordered that no person whose visible estate did not exceed £200 should wear gold or silver lace or silk scarves upon penalty of 10 shillings for each offence.